digopaulino/Visualize-THz/README.md

 # visualize-thz
-Repository with useful software for visualization THz spectroscopy data taken in the Ultrafast Dynamics Laboratory in McGill Univesrity.
+Repository with useful software for visualization THz spectroscopy data taken in the Ultrafast Dynamics Laboratory in McGill University.

+## Directories
-bin/ contains the python code (described below) that can be run directly.
-Executable files (generated with Pyinstaller) are contained in the dist/ folder.
+- bin/ contains the python code (described below) that can be run directly.
+- dist/ contains executable files (generated with Pyinstaller) that can be run without a command line.

-## Description of files
+## Files

 - BasicFunction.py contains the basic python functions used in the programs

 - PlotTHz.py makes a GUI that allows selecting the data file, and plotting both time and frequency domain plots of the selected file